 And here is Ayesha speaking with Khalid after discussing setting up a mosque conference:

 Khalid, we're too different.
 This isn't ... real.
 Please, just let me go.Page 119.

 What on earth?
-I cannot imagine even the most mentally disturbed and immature Muslim girl to speak like that, acknowledging that he has a romantic interest in her out of nowhere, when their relationship is supposed to be formal and professional.
+I cannot imagine even the most mentally disturbed and immature Muslim girl speaking like that, acknowledging that a man has a romantic interest in her out of nowhere, when their relationship is supposed to be formal and professional.

 And here is Tarek, a respected Islamic conference organizer, talking to Ayesha in the presence of Khalid:

 How can I focus when you're such a distraction?Page 148.

 And below are Ayesha and Khalid supposedly having a classy and subtle romantic talk where they cannot acknowledge their attraction for each other.
 This happens during an extremely unreal scene where Ayesha’s grandmother agrees to teach traditional cooking to a completely random and unmarried stranger (Khalid).
 A real Muslim grandmother would consider it completely scandalous to partake in this set up, but she happily goes along with it.